 Saint Mary’s River, Florida (winter only) — Phone 706-974-1630

 WHAT Is Tree Trek Exploration:

 Tree Trek Exploration LLC trains adventurers, researchers and educators to move through the forest canopy at will, using the latest and safest tree climbing techniques and equipment.
-We also offer two inexpensive public “try it” tree climbs each month for those who aren’t sure if this adventure is right for them.
-Our Tree Climbing Classes include basic and advanced climbing techniques, training for Tree Climbing Program facilitators and instructors, and our unique Rain forest / Cloud forest climbing adventure.
+We also offer two inexpensive public “try it” tree climbs each month in warm weather for those who aren’t sure if this adventure is right for them.
+Our Tree Climbing Classes include basic and advanced climbing techniques, training for program facilitators and instructors, and our unique Rain forest / Cloud forest climbing adventure.